aphp/redcap-helmchart/examples/production/README.md

 Take the `values.yaml` file in this directory as an example, and review it according to your needs.
 After ensuring that everything is OK, proceed with the next step.

-**Note** : If you're not using the features tagged as [OPTIONAL] in this documentation, you can disable them by marking `enbaled: false` :
+**Note** : If you're not using the features tagged as [OPTIONAL] in this documentation, you can disable them by marking `enabled: false` :
 - Line 113 for the Backup Cronjob
 - Line 137 for the Restore Job
 - Line 164 for the Audit component